forsc/docker_logs_chrome/README.md

 4. Click "Load unpacked" and select the directory containing this extension
 5. The Docker Container Monitor extension should now appear in your Chrome toolbar

-### Configuring Docker to Expose the API
+### Configuring Docker to Expose the API (REQUIRED)

-For the extension to work, you need to configure Docker to expose its API on port 2375.
-This can be done as follows:
+**IMPORTANT**: The extension will not work unless you configure Docker to expose its API on port 2375.

 #### Windows (Docker Desktop)